MegaBedder/my-awesome-lua/README.md

 - [dromozoa-unix](https://luarocks.org/modules/moyu/dromozoa-unix) - Lua bindings for UNIX system interface

 -----------------

+### Books
+- [Programming in Lua (PiL)](http://www.lua.org/pil/) - The official book first edition was aimed at Lua 5.0 and remains largely relevant.
+- [Lua Quick Reference](https://foicica.com/lua) - This book covers: Lua syntax, expressions, and statements.
+Metatables and metamethods.
+Object-oriented programming with Lua.
+Creating and working with Lua and C Modules.
+Lua's standard library and its C API.
+Collaborative multi-threading in Lua and C. How to embed and use Lua within a host.

 ### Blogs / Sites
 - [Lua.Space](http://lua.space/) [[RSS Feed]](http://feeds.feedburner.com/Luaspace) - The Lua Community Blog